cylc/cylc-doc/src/user-guide/writing-suites.rst

 Conditional Triggers
 """"""""""""""""""""

+:term:`Conditional triggers <conditional trigger>` allow the configuration of more advanced task dependencies.

 AND operators (``&``) can appear on both sides of an arrow.
 They provide a concise alternative to defining multiple triggers separately: